[ Printer Friendly Version ] [ Report Abuse ]

 “So, are you and Hugo dating?”
 Hugo has found a table in the corner of the lunch room.
 I have to know though, I don’t really know why it’s important, it just is.
-I’m just curious, surely.
-And a good friend, who shows interest in their friends life.
+I’m just curious, for my friend.
+I’m a good friend, who shows interest in their friend’s life.
 That sounds like a valid reason.

 “Hugo?
 Ew no!”
 Lily says, her nose wrinkles.
 That’s strange and a rather harsh thing to say.
 She looked like, really happy to see him.
 If she’d run at me like that I would have thought she was into me for sure.
 I hope he knows how she feels about him.
-I’m a bit worried about his shy gitness.
+I’m a bit worried for the shy redhead in the corner now..

 “Well, why not?
 He seems nice.”
 Yeah, he wishes.

-“Yeah, I forgot you don’t know this.
+“Yeah well, didn’t I tell you?
 Hugo’s my cousin.”
-Well that explains a lot!
+That explains a lot!
 “And I would not do that to Rena, either.
 His girlfriend, of two years.”
 She explains when I raise my eyebrows.
 I suddenly like the awkward redhead in the corner of the lunch room much better.
 He’s not a git after all, just shy.

 “She must be a lucky girl then, he seems really nice.”
 This time I mean it.
 Lily nods and smiles.